Jpunt/sass-t1000/README.md

 }
 ```

-This will produce classes with appropriate widths and paddings:
+This will generate classes with appropriate widths and paddings:

 ```css
 @media only screen and (max-width: 399px) {